rohitcoder/hawk-eye/readme.md

 - Swiftly scans multiple data sources (S3, MySQL, Redis, Firebase, filesystem, and GCS) for PII data and malware exposure.
 - Advanced algorithms and deep scanning capabilities provide thorough security auditing.
-- Real-time alerts and notifications keep you informed of potential data vulnerabilities.
+- Real-time alerts and notifications keep you informed of potential data vulnerabilities using Slack and other integrations, with more coming soon.
 - New command support for S3, MySQL, Redis, Firebase, filesystem, and GCS expands the tool's capabilities.
 - ``--debug`` flag enables printing of all debugging output for comprehensive troubleshooting.
 - Save output in JSON format using the --json flag and specify a file name like --json output.json.